osherjacobs/LabWork_Findings/vector7c.md

 **No EID 10 generated for curio.exe.**

 curio.exe was executed as SYSTEM via remote scheduled task (goexec/tsch).
-Sysmon's kernel callback for `NtOpenProcess` does not intercept handle opens originating from this execution context.
-The event is not generated — not filtered, not suppressed — simply absent.

-This is not a configuration failure.
-It is a detection gap inherent to this execution path on Server 2025.
+Despite a permissive Sysmon ProcessAccess configuration with no GrantedAccess or user filters, no EID 10 was generated for the lsass handle open.

+The exact mechanism is not confirmed.
+The observation is: this execution path does not produce a Sysmon EID 10 event on Server 2025 UBR 32690.
+Whether this is execution context, handle inheritance, or a driver-level gap requires further investigation.

 ---